Using this Module

 The learning objectives for this module are to:

-All of the objectives for this particular module can be found in the Module 5 PowerPoint presentation and accompanying presenter’s notes.
-The fact sheers and other suggested resources provide supplemental information.
-The packaged PowerPoint for the Tree Damage & Hazard Assessment module is presented in such that the material can be relayed to the audience with relative ease and in a logical sequence.
+All of the objectives for this particular module can be found in the Module 1 PowerPoint presentation and accompanying presenter’s notes.
+The fact sheets and other suggested resources provide supplemental information.
+The packaged PowerPoint for the Introduction to Urban Tree Care module is presented in a way that the material can be relayed to the audience with ease and in a logical sequence.
 Since audiences and situations vary, the presentation can easily be modified to suit specific target audiences.